 People think that Paris is an expensive city.
-I hear so many people say, “You don’t want to spend too many days in Paris, it is too much money.”
 But it can be affordable.
 Especially if you follow our list of free things to do in Paris that won't break the bank!

 Free Things to do in Paris

 Get your Lonely Planet Travel Guide to help plan your Paris getaway.